metacartel/PM/README.md

 **Goal:**

-- Create a decentralised p2p network of service node servers that recieve and execute meta-txs / meta-transactions
+- Create a decentralised p2p network of service node servers that recieve and execute meta-txs / meta-transactions.
+- This solution is known as the Layer 2 Tesla Network

 **Reasons for p2p decentralisation**
 - Censorship resiliency, meta-txs enable users to execute onchain transactions without gas.
 This depends on a service node to relay the transaction.
 If this server goes down, users will lose access of the ability to send transactions.